mnit-rtmc/iris/docs/controllers.md

 ## Devices

-A device is a hardware field control or sensing system:
+A _device_ is one of several types of traffic control or sensing systems.
+These
+include:

 * [alarms]
 * [beacons]